Bird Curatorial Manual | Labeling & Numbering Birds

 Labels are printed from Arctos as follows:

 1. Login to Arctos and search for the specimens that need box labels.
-This is done on the main Arctos catalog search page.
+This is done on the main Arctos Catalog Record search page.
 You can either search by the accession number or by the catalog numbers.
 Select MVZ Bird Specimens as the collection.
 If you are searching by a range of numbers, enter the first and last number separated by a hyphen.
 If you are searching by a set of discontinuous numbers, enter each number separated by a comma.

-3. In the long list of reports (these are for all of the Arctos collections), scroll down to the MVZ labels.
-Select the type of label that you want to print.
+3. In the long list of reports (these are for all of the Arctos collections), select “MVZ:Bird” in the used_by_collections dropdown and click on “apply filters.”
+This will simplify the options to just two types of labels:

 • Eggs and nests take “MVZ_Wide_Labels_Egg.”

-6. Print as many labels as possible on a sheet of paper; try not to waste paper.
+7. Print as many labels as possible on a sheet of paper; try not to waste paper.
 Labels for multiple accessions can be printed on the same paper.

-7. Use the paper cutter and/or scissors to neatly cut the labels along the outside lines so that each label is separate.
+8. Use the paper cutter and/or scissors to neatly cut the labels along the outside lines so that each label is separate.

-8. Place the archival wide label inside the box, and adhere the sticky label on the outside of the box.
+9. Place the archival wide label inside the box, and adhere the sticky label on the outside of the box.
 The orientation of the label on the outside of the box is important.
 For #1 skeleton boxes, place the sticky label on the box at its narrow end.
 For other skeleton and nest boxes, first look in the collection to see how the box is oriented in the tray where it will be installed (see section on installing birds).
 The label should be placed on the box (in the middle from side-to-side, at one edge) so that it is facing the front of the tray.

 Templates for Gallery Cases and Fluid Room Shelves